 Source: ESRI, ArcGIS Online

-The Pentagon was constructed in 1941-43, to centralize the headquarters of the War Department and the US Navy in anticipation of war in Europe or perhaps the Pacific.
+The Pentagon was constructed in 1941-43 to centralize the headquarters of the War Department and the US Navy, in anticipation of the expansion of military forces due to the war in Europe.

 On Thursday, July 17, 1941, a key member of the US Congress signaled that he could support construction of a massive, single building to consolidate War Department personnel who were scattered among office buildings in Washington, DC.
 The War Department had already received assurances that the House Appropriations Committee would fund new temporary office buildings, and had relaxed its requirement that they be located in Washington, DC.